 The most important safety tip to reduce pedestrian injuries and fatalities is to pay attention.
-You can significantly reduce your chances of being in a collision with a motor vehicle by obeying traffic rules and being aware of dangers posed by cars in your vicinity.
-Make eye contact with drivers if possible and make sure that they can see you.
+A pedestrian can significantly reduce the chance of a collision with a motor vehicle by obeying traffic rules and being aware of dangers posed by cars.

 - Yield to pedestrians when crossing a sidewalk or entering an alley or driveway

 - Yield to pedestrians who have started crossing at an intersection or crosswalk on a walk signal or a green light, if there is no walk signal

 - Yield to pedestrians who are crossing the highway within a marked or unmarked crosswalk at an intersection where there are no traffic lights or control signals

 - Not overtake and pass any vehicle that stops at an intersection or crosswalk to permit a pedestrian or bicyclist to cross the roadway safely.

 - Yield to drivers when crossing a road where there is no intersection or crosswalk or where the pedestrian does not have a green or walk signal and where vehicles have a green signal

 - Not suddenly move into the path of a closely approaching vehicle that does not have sufficient time to yield for a pedestrian

 - Walk on and along the left side of a highway when not walking on a sidewalk.
 Note: This law does not apply to bicycles.
 Bicycles operate under the same laws as other legal vehicles on the road and should always stay on the right side of the road.

 Reminders for drivers